LisaHackett97/fun-space-quiz/README.md

 - If first question was answered wrong, the game over message was displayed as score was still at 0.
 Resolved by adding another condition to the if else statement to run the show question function is 0.
 Display of success modal after 5 questions answered correctly stops user answering further questions

 - The footer was floating up on medium and large screens on the game page, as there wasn't enough content to push footer down.
-Resolution found (see credits section), adding a wrapper on the main body and a div with push slass.
+Resolution found (see credits section), adding a wrapper on the main body and a div with push class.
 Css was then applied

 - Game canvas draw element were not showing on the live site.
-This was resolved as the file path needed to be updated>
+This was resolved as the file path needed to be updated.

 - When a new game was called, the first question was not refreshing.
 To resolve I needed to reoder function calls in the reset Javascript fn.